mxagar/music_genre_classification/README.md

-# music_genre_classification
+# Music Genre Classification

 Reproducible pipeline of a music genre classification project.
+Used tools:

+- Scikit-Learn
+- Weights and Biases
+- MLflow